johsieders/essays/content/23-is-science-a-threat.md

 moving through space at 67,000 mph, we see cars driving and planes flying – physics seems to work.
 But relativity and quantum mechanics are not only counterintuitive, they defy our reason.
-Relativity involves time dilation, length contraction and a host of paradoxes that no one can imagine or understand in the usual sense of the word.
+Relativity involves time dilation, length contraction and a host of paradoxes that no one can imagine or intuitively understand.
 And yet, they follow easily from the equations.
 Quantum mechanics is even worse: small particles no longer exist; the equations give probabilities rather than certainties.
 And then there is quantum entanglement, the basis of quantum computers, which leaves you stunned.
 What does this mean for questions of existence, of causality?
 Are these problems just problems within physical models, or are they somehow real?
+Do electrons really exist?
+No one has ever seen one directly, but you have the equations, and you have dots on a screen that represent electrons, if you believe the machinery.
 Has our common sense become useless or misleading?
 The bad news is that both philosophy and religion have the enormous task of digesting these results and adapting their existing teachings accordingly.
 But this is a challenge, not a threat.
 The good news, at least for the theist, is that modern physics is so weird that it doesn't raise any new contradictions with the Bible.
 So this is